Buchka Wasted Spark Board Installation Instructions

 The conversion board has 8 labeled solder pads.
 The four pads labeled "5V", "GND", "Spk", and "VR" need to be tied to the four labeled points on the EZK board [fig 1].
 "VR" goes to pin 7 of the LM2903 IC.
 If you tin the leg of the IC you can easily attach a wire to it.
 The "Spk" pin is actually intended for pin 16 of the main connector, but we find soldering it to the indicated resistor leg makes for a cleaner installation.
 If you want to solder your wire directly onto pin 16, feel free to do so.
 The 5V and GND supply points should be self explanatory.
 Make sure you don't reverse them.
 That would be bad.
 We recommend potting all the wire-to-PCB connections with hot glue to secure the wires from vibration.

 The two pins labeled 1-4 and 2-3 are the new logic-level spark outputs.
-They need to come out of the box and go to the proper pins on your power stage/coil.
-If your car is not equipped with EGR you can piggyback on those pins, or you can just drill a hole in the box to pass the wires through, or install a new dedicated connector of your choice.
+They need to come out of the box and go to the proper pins on your power stage/coil. *Important note: on the current batch of boards, the 1-4 and 2-3 pins were reversed in programming.
+This means you will need to connect "1-4" to cylinders 2 & 3, and "2-3" to cylinders 1 & 4.* If your car is not equipped with EGR you can piggyback on those pins, or you can just drill a hole in the box to pass the wires through, or install a new dedicated connector of your choice.

 Using the supplied screw and mounting washer, attach the board to the body of the main EZK connector [see Figure 1].
 Depending on clearance to the housing, it may be necessary to mount the board in an inverted fashion.

-We recommend the use Bosch Motorsport 2x2 wasted spark ignition coil (part #: 0 221 503 407).
+We recommend the use Bosch Motorsport 2x2 wasted spark ignition coil (part #: 0 221 503 407, available from CFloMoTo here).
 This is the only ignition coil we have found with documented dwell characteristics that match the built-in EZK dwell.
-The stock ignition module has one output stage, but since the wasted spark system requires two outputs you can either install an additional stock ignition module or replace it with a multi-channel equivalent (eg. Bosch 0 227 100 203, Volvo 960).
+The stock ignition module has one output stage, but since the wasted spark system requires two outputs you can either install an additional stock ignition module or replace it with a multi-channel equivalent (eg. Bosch 0 227 100 203, Volvo 960, or Hüco equivalent available here).

 A sample wiring diagram is shown in Figure 2.
 An example of the wasted spark board installed in the EZK box is shown in Figure 3.